- Armament and disarmament

 - Peace and development

-The project is led by SIPRI under the guidance of a panel of respected international experts, who will bring their knowledge and experience to the report and help to communicate its findings.
-The panel is chaired by Margot Wallström, former Swedish Foreign Minister and former European Commissioner for the Environment and UN Special Representative on Sexual Violence in Conflict.
-The other panellists are Jörg Balsiger, Director of the Institute and Hub for Environmental Governance and Territorial Development at the University of Geneva (Switzerland), Helen Clark, former Prime Minister of New Zealand and former Administrator of the UN Development Programme (New Zealand), Ilwad Elman, Chief Operating Officer, Elman Peace and Human Rights Center (Somalia), Chibeze Ezekiel, National Sustainable Development Goals (SDGs) Champion for Ghana and Coordinator, Strategic Youth Network for Development (Ghana), Arunabha Ghosh, CEO of the Council on Energy, Environment and Water, India; Hindou Ibrahim, SDG Advocate and environmental activist (Chad), Ma Jun, Director of the Institute of Public and Environmental Affairs (China), Johan Rockström, co-Director of the Potsdam Institute for Climate Impact Research (Germany/Sweden), Aiyaz Sayed-Khaiyum, Attorney General and Minister for Economy, Civil Service and Communications of Fiji (Fiji), Dan Smith, Director of SIPRI (United Kingdom), Isabel Studer, Founding Director, Sostenibilidad Global (Mexico), Ulf Sverdrup, Director of the Norwegian Institute of International Affairs (Norway).
+Environment of Peace is supported by a panel of respected international experts, who will bring their knowledge and experience to the report and help to communicate its findings.
+The panel is chaired by Margot Wallström, Former Swedish Minister for Foreign Affairs, European Commissioner for the Environment and UN Special Representative on Sexual Violence in Conflict.
+The other panellists are Jörg Balsiger, Director, Institute and Hub for Environmental Governance and Territorial Development at the University of Geneva; Helen Clark, Former Prime Minister of New Zealand and Administrator, UN Development Programme; Ilwad Elman, COO, Elman Peace Centre, Somalia; Chibeze Ezekiel, National Sustainable Development Goals (SDGs) Champion for Ghana and Coordinator, Strategic Youth Network for Development; Arunabha Ghosh, CEO, Council on Energy, Environment and Water, India; Hindou Ibrahim, SDG Advocate and environmental activist, Chad; Ma Jun, Director, Institute of Public and Environmental Affairs, China; Johan Rockström, Co-director, Potsdam Institute for Climate Impact Research, Germany; Aiyaz Sayed-Khaiyum, Attorney General and Minister for Economy, Civil Service and Communications, Fiji; Dan Smith, Director, SIPRI; Isabel Studer, Founding Director, Sostenibilidad Global, Mexico; and Ulf Sverdrup, Director, Norwegian Institute of International Affairs.

 For additional inquiries, please contact the project secretariat (Secretariat: firstname.lastname@example.org).